 Address financial concerns.

-- If finances are a concern, you might qualify for financial assistance from one or more organizations dedicated to helping patients with financial hardships.
-Learn about organizations that provide help with medication costs and other medical related expenses on Zaggo’s website.
+Additionally, you might qualify for financial assistance from one or more organizations dedicated to helping patients with financial hardships.
+Learn about organizations that provide help with medication costs and other medical related expenses in our Resource Center.

 The ZaggoCare System can reduce your stress!

 Certainly, there are many things to learn and keep track of when managing a serious medical condition.
 Fortunately, the ZaggoCare System makes it all a bit easier to manage.